The benefits of lifting weights for women

 4. Manage diabetes or reduce your risk

 Increases in your lean muscle mass and metabolism through muscle-strengthening activities can have important benefits for people with type 2 diabetes or people at risk of developing type 2 diabetes.
 A higher metabolism, due to increased lean muscle mass, helps your body keep blood glucose levels in check, while a lower fat-to-muscle ratio reduces the amount of insulin you need in your body.

 Weight training has the power to induce pleasure by releasing endorphins.
 This is the “feel-good” chemical in your brain.
-Research shows that resistance training can help beating depression.
-A study found that people who did 3 strength workouts a week reported a 18% drop in depression after 10 weeks.
+Research shows that resistance training can help to beat depression.
+A study found that people who did 3 strength workouts a week reported an 18% drop in depression after 10 weeks.
 On top of this exercise reduces levels of the stress hormone cortisol, this is why lifting can make you feel less anxiety and agitation.